 Figure Out Your Risk Tolerance Capacity

-For example, some people are ready to risk ₹1000 to win ₹10000 and some of them are ready to risk ₹10000 to win ₹10000.
-So the risk toleration capacity varies from person to person and it is impossible to find the right balance of risk toleration in a human being.
+For example, some people are ready to risk ₹1000 to win ₹10000, and some of them are ready to risk ₹10000 to win ₹10000.
+So the risk toleration capacity varies from person to person, and it is impossible to find the right balance of risk toleration in a human being.

 Consider Long-Term Investment Goals

 Once you have decided to invest in the stock market.
-You should ask a few quick questions yourself like whether you want your cash back in six months, a year, five years, or longer.
+You should ask a few quick questions yourself, like whether you want your cash back in six months, a year, five years, or longer.
 You need to know do you want money to buy a home, retirement planning, and so on.

-Factors which affect your investment portfolio
+Factors that affect your investment portfolio

-1. Money invested by you
+- Money invested by you

-2. Annual earnings on your capital amount
+- Annual earnings on your capital amount

-3. Period of your investment
+- Period of your investment

 It is better to start investing as soon as possible, save as much money as you can, and get the highest possible returns on your investment.